wenxindongwork/keras-tuner-alpha/README.md

 ## Multi-host examples

 Following instructions in `ray/README.md` to set up a Ray Cluster for running multi-host workloads.
-Here are example of how to  run tuning tasks once your cluster has been set up.
+Here are examples of how to run the SFT LoRA example once your cluster has been set up.

-First copy the example script in the `examples/multihost` folder to a new folder on your your local machine, let's call it `ray_workdir`.
-Then, use the `kithara multihost` CLI` to run the script on your Ray Cluster.

 ```
-cd ray_workdir
-kithara multihost sft_lora_example.py --hf-token your_token
+python ray/submit_job.py "python3.11 examples/multihost/ray/TPU/sft_lora_example.py" --hf-token your_token
 ```

 Similarly, you can run the full parameter finetuning example using the following command

 ```
-cd ray_workdir
-kithara multihost full_finetuning_example.py --hf-token your_token
+python ray/submit_job.py "python3.11 examples/multihost/ray/TPU/full_finetuning_example.py" --hf-token your_token
 ```

 You can early-stop your job using